 HOW TO SET UP A LANTERN

-A short explanation about how to set up a buried type stone lantern by yourselves or by your garden maker - just in case.
-Be careful not to hurt your back, as it is really heavy.
+A short explanation on how to set up a buried type stone lantern by yourself or by your garden maker - just in case.
+Be careful not to hurt your back because it is really heavy.

 photo (top) : 'Oribe' style buried lantern, 140cm.
 'Kitagiishi' granite, from Okayama